RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 ### Recap

-In this level we've seen how to debug a code that is not in our available memory at the starting point of execution.
+In this level we've seen how to debug code that is not in our available memory at the starting point of execution.
 We've also seen how to use a disassembler in order to understand that code and know where to breakpoint it.

 ## More levels
 * Click [here](/microcorruption/whitehorse) to see next level (Whitehorse).